Think You Can Make it Without a Content Team? Think Again.

-Then why do you think you can do it without a content team?
+So, why do you still think you can do it without a content team?

-Forget about a content marketing team: a scant decade ago it would have seemed absurd in many marketing circles to commit capital and resources to one individual dedicated to simply creating and managing content.
-It’s the old thinking of these bygone days of marketing that impairs many from seeing the value and necessity of a content marketing program.
+A decade ago it would have seemed absurd in many marketing circles to commit capital and resources to one individual dedicated to simply creating and managing content.
+The old thinking of these bygone days of marketing impairs many from seeing the value and necessity of a content marketing program.

 The game has changed.
 Now content is an essential and rich cornerstone of any holistic marketing ecosystem.

-Mistake #1: my team and I will generate content ourselves
+Misconception #1: My marketing team and I will create content ourselves

-Mistake #2: let’s just outsource all our content
+Misconception #2: Let’s outsource our whole content workflow

-Mistake #3: let’s get internal SMEs to generate it
+Misconception #3: Let’s get internal SMEs to generate it

 Further, these internal SMEs also have full-time jobs.
 While a keen SME will agree in principle to the idea of contributing a blog post here and a whitepaper there, their (presumably already stretched) bandwidth will dictate how able they are to complete a content asset within a specified timeline.
 And believe me, in terms of prioritization, when a blog post competes against a sales or product deadline, the content will inevitably be pushed back.
 And that interrupts our content schedules, plans, and strategies, which any content marketer knows are essential to a successful content program.